peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter4.rst

 each gridbox.
 The condensate value is assumed uniform within any and all types of cloud within each grid box.
-In order to prevent inconsistent values of total cloud fraction and condensate being passed to the radiation parameterization in the a second updated cloud fraction calculation is performed.
+In order to prevent inconsistent values of total cloud fraction and condensate being passed to the radiation parameterization in the |cam| a second updated cloud fraction calculation is performed.
 Cloud fraction and therefore relative humidity are now consitent with condensate values on entry to the radiation parameterization.
 This vastly reduces the frequency of ’empty clouds’